Hgoatly/downham_and_finch/README.md

 - **Delivery Address**: I would like users to be able to specify different billing and delivery addresses.
 - **Paypal**: I would like users to be able to pay for their items using Paypal.
 - **Apple Pay**: I would like users to be able to pay for their items using Apple Pay.
+- **Documentation**: More photos will be added to the documentaion, in order to make explanations more explicit.

 ## Technologies used: